o4bs/devops/README.md

 # devops
-Instructions related to the devops.
+Instructions related to the devops, and docker related files.

 ## Servers